What is a brass core chip?

 How are these chips counterfeited?

-Apparently it is not a very difficult process to mold plastic around a brass core.
+Apparently, it is not a very difficult process to mold plastic around a brass core.
 In some cases, the existing plastic was removed from the brass core, melted down and re-molded to the core, eliminating a hole or other damage.
 In other instances, new plastic was used.
 Brass cores, like other collectibles in our hobby exist in collections and may be available from those involved in the legitimate production of brass core chips.
 While there is only one confirmed person who produced counterfeit chips, there may be others.

 How can I tell a real chip from a counterfeit?